jiayuanzhang0/AsymmetricSocialLearning/README.md

 ```bash
 python plot_br_freqCooperation.py
 ```
-This creates lines of frequency of cooperators vs temptation
+This creates lines of frequency of cooperators vs temptation.